In this study I would like to examine the symbolism, significance, and meaning of the number three (3).

 Y Y Y

-The three items in the Holy of the Temple: The table of showbread (twelve, one for each tribe), the menorah (representing wisdom and Torah), and the golden altar (for a quote pleasing odor before HaShem), etc.
+The three items in the Holy of the Temple: The table of showbread (twelve, one for each tribe), the menorah (representing wisdom and Torah), and the golden altar (for a pleasing odor before HaShem), etc.

 Kabbalists, such as the Vilna Gaon, tie this back to the three aspects of the soul discussed in the Zohar: the nefesh, the life-force we share in common with animals (do not consume the blood [of the animal], for the blood is of the nefesh); the ruach (lit wind), the unseen mind which causes change and motion; and the spiritual neshamah.